 Accessing and opening your grease trap for pumping is a crucial task for maintaining efficient kitchen operations and preventing plumbing issues.
 Proper grease trap maintenance ensures that your plumbing system remains clear of blockages caused by fats, oils, and grease (FOG).

-This article provides a comprehensive guide on how to access and open your grease trap for effective pumping.
+This guide provides a comprehensive guide on how to access and open your grease trap for effective pumping.

 Key Takeaway